maxnyf/AERMOD_Framework/README.md

 and should be used as a reference for how the framework works and for more information about the outputs.

-Denver_Airport_example contains a fully running example of the framework that is ready to run as is.
-There is more information in the README in the Denver_Airport_example folder.
+Denver_Airport_Example contains a fully running example of the framework that is ready to run as is.
+There is more information in the README in the Denver_Airport_Example folder.

 Authors: